 - The Logic of Authoritarian Political Selection: Evidence from a Conjoint Experiment in China.
 [PDF]

-Revise and Resubmit, Political Science Research and Methods.
+Conditionally accepted, Political Science Research and Methods.

 Despite the importance of authoritarian political selection to regime survival, this topic remains understudied because of the opacity of process.
 Although selection outcomes are often observed, it is difficult to decipher elites' logic of decision-making due to their multidimensional preference.
 Employing a conjoint experiment conducted among government officials in China, this paper unpacks the multidimensionality of elite preference in entry-level political selection.
 It finds that while elites observe institutional norms and select candidates based on competence and loyalty, they also take into account personal preference to favor candidates with political connections.
 Specifically, kinship ties to government increase a candidate's chance by over 20 percentage points, even though the candidate is not deemed more competent or loyal.
 The influence of political connections on political selection has adverse implications for state capacity and political mobility.
 The findings demonstrate that, as agents of the regime, authoritarian elites do not always follow the logic of regime survival.